Published: March 2020

 We have seen our city transform in recent years.
 We are creating new opportunities for many of our residents.
 We are creating a new chapter for our city, one which is optimistic and ambitious, aiming to be outward-looking and confident on the world stage with significant economic growth.
 But this is a tale of two cities; not everyone is part of this new story.

 Whilst our city has flourished for decades, some of our communities have been left behind, with unacceptable levels of persistent deprivation and inequality.
 Conflict compounded this deprivation, creating a city divided on religious and economic grounds.
-More than 56,000 residents in Belfast live in poverty, 28% children in Belfast grow up in poverty and over 7,000 households applying to the Northern Ireland Housing Executive are in housing stress.
+More than 56,000 residents in Belfast live in poverty, 28 per cent children in Belfast grow up in poverty and over 7,000 households applying to the Northern Ireland Housing Executive are in housing stress.
 These issues are concentrated in inner south, inner east, west and north Belfast with pockets across other parts of the city.
 Many residents in these areas are out of work.
 They are disengaged from new developments, even when these are on their doorstep.
 In short, many residents are not benefitting from new opportunities and prosperity.

 We also have uneven education attainment levels.
 Some parts of Belfast are succeeding - in one area almost every pupil attained 5 GCSEs at A*-C (including Maths and English), whilst in another ward less than 3 in every 10 pupils achieve this.
 This variation is not good enough.